 Scott works to bring the patient voice to all our work and is passionate about putting the views of patients at the forefront of Bridges.
 He brings his unique perspective of being a patient, as well as a healthcare professional, to our training and research.
 Scott graduated as a Physiotherapist from Keele University in 2006 and shortly afterwards suffered a Stroke, causing significant physical impairment as well as loss of vision.
 Since his Stroke he has worked in the NHS and voluntary sectors.
 Scott first found out about the Bridges approach in 2014 whilst working for the Wandsworth community Neuro team.
 He shares his inspiring story in our new Building bridges after stroke book.

-Chrissy is Bridges’ business development manager, she supports the team in numerous ways and ensures there is always someone to act as a point of contact for anyone who needs information or about how Bridges works.
-Chrissy brings many talents and skills, she has worked in the creative industry as an Account Manager and for a national music charity as their Manager and Administrator.
+Chrissy is Bridges’ Business Development Manager, primarily managing our head office, finances and marketing.
+Chrissy brings many talents and skills, having worked in the creative industry as an Account Director and for a national music charity.
 Chrissy is a key support for our large scale studies and helps the team with project management and budgeting.
 She enjoys being the friendly hub around which the Bridges team can thrive and concentrate on increasing the spread and impact of our programmes.

 Bridges Associate trainers work primarily in the NHS as senior practitioners and come from all areas of rehabilitation and healthcare.
 They support training and provide excellent links to real life experiences of working in teams that support people with acute and long term conditions.